binaryslav/linux-cheat-notes/linux-notes.md

      lsblk -f  - display partition type and used space in %

 *

+     df -h - human readable(use with caution in scripts)

      df -m - show all disk space (display in Mb)